Dizolivemint/dizolivemint.github.io/_pages/Adobe-Connect-Training.md

 * Like an on-ground class you can raise your hand and get more in-depth on the headset and webcam.
 Please raise you hand if you can guess how to do that.
 * Everyone go ahead and raise their hand and then lower them by clicking the button to the right of all other buttons.
 * You can also express common reactions with the emoticons on the dropdown menu.
 (List some) Feel free to get comfortable with them.
+* Please type into the chat pod if you have any questions.

 Configuring Adobe Connect
 * Everybody run Audio Setup Wizard and when you have completed it please type done into the chat pod